DeegaLabs/aurora-scholar/docs/MVP.md

 - "Register on Blockchain" button
 - "Preview Article" button

-#### 2. Ethical AI Assistant (Always-Active Agent)
+#### 2. Three-Layer Ethical System

-**Default Academic Agent (always connected):**

-The AI agent is **always active and observing** the document.
-No button click needed - the agent continuously analyzes as the user writes or pastes content.
+Aurora Scholar implements a **Three-Layer Ethical System** that ensures authentic academic writing:

+**Layer 1: Declared Intuition**
+- User declares their initial idea/vision for the article
+- This declaration is captured and registered on-chain
+- Serves as the foundation for coherence monitoring
+- Hash of declared intuition is stored on Solana

+**Layer 2: Linguistic Mediation (AI Assistant)**
+- AI acts as a **mediator**, not a writer
+- Always-active agent that continuously observes the document
+- Provides real-time guidance on structure, language, and references
+- **Never writes** - only suggests, explains, and guides
+- Based exclusively on declared sources provided by user

+**Layer 3: Coherence Monitoring**
+- AI continuously validates consistency between:
+  - Declared intuition (Layer 1)
+  - Declared sources (uploaded by user)
+  - Final written text
+- Alerts if there are inconsistencies or if text seems too automated
+- Ensures the final work aligns with user's original intention

 **How it works:**
 - ✅ Automatically connects when editor opens
 - ✅ Observes text changes in real-time (2-3s debounce)
-- ✅ Continuously analyzes text + loaded sources
+- ✅ Continuously analyzes text + declared sources + declared intuition
 - ✅ Updates sidebar with real-time suggestions
 - ✅ Detects when text is pasted (not written)
 - ✅ Immediately alerts if text seems too automated
+- ✅ Monitors coherence between all three layers

 **Chat for Specific Questions:**
 - ✅ "Ask AI Guidance" button opens interactive chat
 - ✅ User can ask specific questions about the text
-- ✅ Agent responds based on document context + sources
+- ✅ Agent responds based on document context + declared sources
 - ✅ Conversation history maintained during session
 - ✅ Chat complements continuous agent observation

 **What the AI does (does NOT write):**
 - ✅ Explains concepts
 - ✅ Suggests structure (abstract, introduction, methodology, etc.)
-- ✅ Indicates references based on provided sources
+- ✅ Indicates references based on declared sources
 - ✅ Light grammatical review
 - ✅ Methodological help
 - ✅ Alerts if text seems excessively automated (AI-pasted)
 - ✅ Guides user to rewrite with more criticality
 - ✅ Proposes structure according to ABNT/General standards
+- ✅ Monitors coherence between intuition, sources, and text

 **Security rules:**
 - AI never writes the complete text
 - AI only corrects, explains, guides, and alerts
-- Based exclusively on sources provided by user
+- Based exclusively on declared sources provided by user
 - No hallucinations or automatic writing
 - Continuous validation of text authenticity
+- Coherence validation between all three layers

 **Technologies:**
 - WebSocket for real-time communication
 - OpenAI API or other LLM via backend
 - Debounce to optimize requests
+- Vectorization for declared sources processing

 **Customizable Agents (Phase 2 - Future):**
 - User will be able to configure specific agents: